 Payloads are as small as possible.

-The users can also configure the settings on how they want to send this data or if they wish to switch it off, they can also do that.
+The users can also configure the settings on how they want to transmit collected data or if they wish to switch it off, they can also do that.
 These are the properties that can be configured:

-Frequency of transmitting the report
+Frequency of transmitting the generated reports

 Maximum size of the report, in bytes